berkeleybop/berkeleybop.github.io/best_practice.md

    - Use OAK for everything
       - ontobio is deprecated for non-GO specific tasks
       - OWLAPI (JVM) -- only where absolutely necessary
-      - beware of using rdflib and RDF-level libraries for working with OWL files, too low level
+      - beware of using rdflib and RDF-level libraries for working with OWL files, too low level (and slow)
    - access [Ubergraph](https://github.com/incatools/ubergraph) through OAK
    - access [semsql](https://github.com/incatools/semantic-sql) through OAK
    - [obographviz](https://github.com/incatools/obographviz/) (js)
    - never, ever use XML parsers to parse RDF/XML
 - NER/NLP
    - fast changing but some tools to consider:
-      - runNER (which wraps OGER)
+      - ontorunNER (which wraps OGER)
       - BERT for language models (experimental)

 ## File formats, languages, and standards